What is Minimum Viable Product?

 Can you imagine Facebook was just a simple social media site, introduced to connect students of Harvard University to share messages posted on share boards?

 Yes!
-It was named “The Facebook”.
-Mark Zuckerberg introduced Facebook and threw it like a super hit piece into the market.
+It was named “The Facebook.”
+Mark Zuckerberg introduced Facebook, throwing it into the market like a super hit piece.

 Zuckerberg, however, managed to continue his idea while gaining unexpected success; his vision skyrocketed the affection of social media so well that it happened; next everyone knows.